Ls-Dai/Notes/Papernote MABAS.md

 ## 2. Innovative Designs
 A novel model-agnostic sample generation approach named **MABAS** (Model-Agnostic Boundary-Adversarial Sampling).
 ### 2.1 Test-time Fine-tuning of Embedding Functions
 Since each meta-test task consists of the classes that are never seen during metatraining, it is a common approach in few-shot learning to fine-tuning the learned parameters using the support samples of the novel task.
-This work
+This work aims at fine-tuning the learned parameters of the base few-shot learner adaptively to novel tasks but limited to update the parameters of the embedding function (or the feature extractor).

+### 2.2 Fine-tuning by Boundary-Adversatial Samples